What’s the difference between a “baby Christian” and a “mature Christian”?

-A “baby Christian” is – (i) someone who has just become a Christian for not very long, (ii) who doesn’t know much about the things of God or the Bible except that his sins have been borne by Jesus at the cross, and (iii) who generally is joyful in his salvation;
+A “baby Christian” is – (i) someone who hasn’t been a Christian for very long, (ii) who doesn’t know much about the things of God or the Bible except that his sins have been borne by Jesus at the cross, and (iii) who generally is joyful in his salvation;

 A “mature Christian” on the other hand, is – (i) someone who has been a Christian for many years, (ii) is familiar with Christian beliefs and practices, (iii) has a strong faith in God, lives a holy life and serves God faithfully doing good and helping others.

-But most of us also probably know of long-time Christians who today, since receiving Jesus many years ago, know not much more about the Bible than when they first started, or who have gotten tired or burnt out after years of serving and ministry, or who have somehow become disillusioned and left church altogether.
+But most of us also probably know of long-time Christians who today, since receiving Jesus years ago, still don’t know much of the Bible, or who are now weary after years of serving and ministry, or who feel disillusioned and no longer attend church.
 It’s a strange but sad fact.

 In last week’s post, we talked about losing the innocence, hope and belief growing from childhood to maturity.
 Does the same happen when Christians go from being “baby Christians” to “mature Christians”?

-We know Jesus said we have to be “born again” in order to see the kingdom of God (John 3:3), and He also said only those who receive the kingdom of God “as a little child” will come to enter it (Luke 18:17).
+We know Jesus said we have to be “born again” in order to see the kingdom of God (John 3:3).
+He also said only those who receive the kingdom of God “as a little child” will come to enter it (Luke 18:17).

-We also know that Jesus in His earthly ministry kept revealing God as as a good Father to the Jews of that day, just as the apostle Paul repeatedly reminded the church that they had received sonship to God through Jesus, as seeds of Abraham through Christ.
+We also know that Jesus in His earthly ministry kept revealing God as as a good Father to the Jews of that day.
+Likewise, the apostle Paul repeatedly reminded the church that they had received sonship to God through Jesus, as seeds of Abraham through Christ.

 Then the Bible also has a couple of well-known verses on “growing up” beyond being “children”: